alwaysvivek/deepgrep/README.md

 > **Lightning-fast regex meets AI-powered semantic search**
 > Find exact patterns and contextually relevant matches with intelligent history tracking and REST API integration.

+> Railway has a free tier due to which project might not be available by the time you open that link.
+In that case, refer to the github readme for usage instructions.
 ---

 ## 🛠️ Tech Stack